RorryB/LPCV-Track2-EfficientAI-perforated/README.md

 ==============================================================
 ```

 The perforated model reduces top-1 error for video classification by ~0.57 percentage points (a ~10% relative error reduction) with a parameter increase of only 94k (~0.3%).
 The throughput difference negligible, well within the run-to-run noise you'd expect on a laptop running the same model multiple times.
+To note - our scores a lower than the original repository because we only use the baseline data and not the additional supplementary data.

 ### Perforated Windows ARM Setup